Democracy Development Center

 Since 2003, our organization has been working on combating trafficking in human beings and violence against women, and following this work, we started fighting against sexual exploitation of women and girls in prostitution and pornography.

 Since 2018, we have been working on promoting the Equality Model of state treatment of prostitution (exit programs for women in prostitution, punishment for pimps and punters).

 Since 2020, we have been educating people about dangers of surrogacy as a form of reproductive exploitation of women.

 Soon after the beginning of Russia’s war against Ukraine in 2014, we began working on promoting UNSCR 1325 and the Women, Peace, Security agenda and participated in development of the first and the second National Action Plan 1325 as well as of updates of both NAPs and helped train oblast and local level officials and CSOs on localization of the Women, Peace, Security agenda.
 Within this area, we are also promoting the Youth, Peace, Security agenda and working with young women peacebuilders

 Since the beginning the full-scale invasion on February 24, 2022, we expanded our awareness-raising and training work and joined the humanitarian effort on the ground.
 We started to help create shelters for IDPs, improve living conditions for IDPs to live in, resettled them in private residences, organized the life and education of IDP children, created and conducted psychological counselling, consultations and classes for children and women.

-We have been helping organize cooperation between local authorities, hosting communities and internally displaced persons and engaged both foreign donor organizations and private persons donating money to resolve the most pressing issues.
+We have been helping organize cooperation between local authorities, hosting communities and internally displaced persons and engaged foreign donor organizations to resolve the most pressing issues.

 How big is our team?